Updated April 2023. Originally published in Living Now magazine, 2016.

 In TCM (traditional Chinese medicine), autumn is associated with wind and dryness.
 It’s also the season associated with the lungs and large intestine, which are responsible for releasing carbon dioxide and food wastes, respectively.
 It follows that the energy of both these organs is ‘letting go’.
 Elimination problems like chronic constipation can be exacerbated at this time of year.
 Emotionally, it’s the time of year to look at things we are hanging onto that are no longer serving us, and to let them go for good.

 It should be noted that healing our immune systems starts in the gut.
-A chronic lack of stomach acid (dryness) coupled with a more permeable (‘leaky’) gut caused by bacterial overgrowth results in the absorption of large, undigested proteins.
+A chronic lack of stomach acid (dryness) coupled with intestinal permeability (which can be caused by bacterial overgrowth and inflammation) results in the absorption of large, undigested proteins.
 This may trigger a heightened immune response as well as digestive issues such as constipation.
 Probiotic foods such as sauerkraut and kefir may be indicated to bring the gut flora back into balance, thus strengthening the immune system.

 Since autumn is also a time to organise the perhaps scattered patterns of the previous warmer seasons and prepare to bunker down for winter, sour or contracting foods are traditionally used to focus mentally, gather together, and move inwards.
 Here too, sour foods such as sauerkraut become valuable and season appropriate, since this is harvesting time for cabbage.